 There, standing against the building with a Tootsie pop in her mouth, was a pretty freckled faced, red haired girl.
-I thought she was cute, Ferdinand thought she was beautiful and he proceeded to fall head over heels in love right then and there.
+I thought she was cute, but Fernando thought she was beautiful and he proceeded to fall head over heels in love right then and there.
 She looked to be about his age, he was a year or two younger than me.
 Unfortunately for me, from that point on he was of no more use to me or the Association, he was hooked.
-Ferdinand spent every waking hour either following her or looking for her so he could follow her.
+Fernando spent every waking hour either following her or looking for her so he could follow her.
 And that’s all he did, followed her and watched her from afar.
 Most of that time was spent between working up the nerve to talk to her or trying to figure out if she was black or white.
 One day He leaned over from behind a tree where he was staked out waiting to see her pass by.
 I was sweeping the sidewalk when she rounded the corner.
 He whispered over to me, “She is colored, right?”, he had that crazy, bewildered look on his face that he often had.
 I looked at her red hair, her freckled face, deep down I could see just the tiniest trace of blackness.
 I whispered back, “She gotta be colored, else she wouldn’t be here”, and turned back to my sweeping.
-Ferdinand just stared.
+Fernando just stared.

-While I was making sure the ushers had clean kerchiefs for those overcome by the spirit, the pastors had fresh pitchers of water to keep them longer at the pulpit and the guests knew how to locate their next destination, Ferdinand was somewhere hiding behind a rock or a tree, peeping, staring at his newest heart throb.
+While I was making sure the ushers had clean kerchiefs for those overcome by the spirit, the pastors had fresh pitchers of water to keep them longer at the pulpit and the guests knew how to locate their next destination, Fernando was somewhere hiding behind a rock or a tree, peeping, staring at his newest heart throb.
 That was what went on during the day, at night we took the time to find ways to get into trouble.
-I remember one night after our chaperone had fallen off to sleep in his bunk, Ferdinand and I decided we wanted some ice cream.
+I remember one night after our chaperone had fallen off to sleep in his bunk, Fernando and I decided we wanted some ice cream.
 And it just so happened that there was a freezer case full of ice cream sandwiches, fudge pops and popsicles in the chow hall.
 What else could we do, we sneaked out of the barracks, crept down the hill to the cafeteria, found an unlocked window and edge our way inside.
-Thirty minutes and ten or fifteen ice cream sandwiches later, to our surprise the lights inside the chow hall switched on and one of the elders who managed the site came in with our chaperone.
+Thirty minutes and ten or fifteen ice cream sandwiches later, to our surprise the lights inside the chow hall came on and one of the elders who managed the site walked in with our chaperone, Leonard Banks.
 Luckily, after a few furrowed brows and some stern warnings we got off by agreeing never to try something like that again.
 They escorted us back up the hill and ushered us back into our bunks.

-The next day I was back at my job of weeping and wailing and my friend Ferdinand was back at his job of watching and waiting.
+The next day I was back at my job of weeping and wailing and my friend Fernando was back at his job of watching and waiting.
 All-in-all, it was a great week away from home.
 We’d never been to any type of camp before, so this was as close as we would get and better than we could have ever imagined.
 The week came and went, on Friday we left the site and returned home to Remington.
-No, Ferdinand never said more than a hello to his crush, but he had lots of memories of what might have been to hold him for summers to come.
+No, Fernando never said more than a hello to his crush, but he had lots of memories of what might have been to hold him for summers to come.
 And its because the whole experience was so uneventful that I’ve decided that its not worth the telling of it.
 The red haired girl never knew how close she’d come to being courted.
 And the Northern Virginia Baptist Association will never know the lasting effect it had on us, because this one won’t be told, this story stays in the vault.